Bhawani Prasad Mishra

-Bhawani Prasad Mishra (29 March 1913 – 20 February 1985) was a Hindi poet and author.
+Bhawani Prasad Mishra (29 March 1913 – 20 February 1985) was a poet and author from India.
 He was honoured with Sahitya Akademi Award in 1972 for his book Buni Hui Rassi.

 Personal life

 Bhawani Prasad Mishra was born on 29 March 1913 in the village Tigaria of Hoshangabad district in erstwhile Central Province of British India.
 He spent many years of his life in Delhi.
+He and his spouse, Sarla Mishra, had 2 children: Anupam Mishra and Namita Sharma, who played an important role in his life and work.
 Mishra died on 20 February 1985 among his family at Narsinghpur town of Madhya Pradesh where he had gone to attend a marriage function.